Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-facilities.md

   Given The system sensor works good

-  When The data in report reaches the "Max" value for the hour
+  When The data in report reaches the "Max" value for the hour.

-  Then The system informs the staff working the specific department
+  Then The system will inform the staff working the specific department